 Pros: This kit is very light, simple, expandable and efficient.

-Cons: No middle mark on the RAD line, progress capture device (MicroTraxion) is not load limiting.
+Cons: No middle mark, progress capture device (MicroTraxion) is not load limiting.

 Overall: If you’re looking for a versatile light-weight rope rescue kit this thing is great!
 However, be aware of the limitations and you will likely want to customize the kit with a bit more gear depending on the trip or expected use.